• Skip to primary navigation

 • It is the Media’s Language.
 The majority of internet content is written in English.
 English is used by many of the world’s largest news organizations, including television, newspapers, magazines, and radio.

 • English is the world’s second most widely spoken language.
 As a result, learning English makes it much easier to go to any destination you like.
-Plane announcements, train schedules, emergency alerts, and street signs, for example, are frequently translated into English, especially in nations that use a different alphabet.
+For example, plane announcements, train schedules, emergency alerts, and street signs are frequently translated into English, especially in nations that use a different alphabet.

 When Compared To Other Languages, How Tough Is English?

-English is an extremely perplexing language, with its perplexing rules, nonsensical nouns, and words that sound the same.
+English is an extremely perplexing language with perplexing rules, nonsensical nouns, and words that sound the same.
 The English alphabet, on the other hand, only has 26 letters.
 Compare that to the Mandarin alphabet’s 3000 characters!
-And, while the English language has some strange nouns, unlike French, you don’t have to study if each noun is masculine or feminine.
+And, while English has some strange nouns, unlike French, you don’t have to study whether each noun is masculine or feminine.

-Finnish, Russian, Japanese, and Mandarin are also famously difficult to learn.
+Finnish, Russian, Japanese, and Mandarin are also difficult to learn.

 SEE ALSO: Best Way To Learn And Master A Foreign Language